 Some actions that Excel is able to automate include:

-The benefit of Excel automation is that it leads to saved time.
-It also streamlines the use of Excel.
-Furthermore, it can eliminate key person dependencies.
-To illustrate, if there’s one person who manages a specific task, but they are out of office, someone else can easily step in and continue the work in the same manner because the application runs the process for you.
+The benefit of Excel automation is that it leads to saved time while dramatically improving accuracy.
+It also streamlines the use of Excel and eliminates key person dependencies.
+To illustrate, if there's one person who manages a specific task, but they are out of office, someone else can easily step in and continue the work in the same manner because the application runs the process for you.

-Even more exciting is the fact that you don’t need to be a coder or data whiz to make the most of Excel automation.
-You simply know how you want the process to run and then you can record it and leverage macros to run the process.
+Even more exciting is the fact that you don't need to be a coder or data whiz to make the most of Excel automation.
+You simply know how you want the process to run and then you can use the macro recorder to capture your steps and leverage macros to run the process repeatedly.
+Modern Excel automation tools make this accessible to everyone, regardless of technical background.

 It's time to discuss how you can make Excel automation part of your reality.